 4. Keep small exercise equipment around.

 No one wants to turn their house into a gym.
 On the other hand, placing a few small pieces of equipment around your living room, like dumbbells, leg weights, steps and rotational discs, can provide some motivation while watching TV.
-That’s because they’re hard to avoid when you’re looking right at them.
+You can also make a small investment in buying the best jump rope for beginners as they are perfect for warmups and can be used by every family member.
+There is also the fact that they are extremely fun That’s because they’re hard to avoid when you’re looking right at them.
 If you really don’t want exercise gear cluttering your home, she suggests, make time to perform short activities that get your heart rate up but require little or no space or equipment, like jumping jacks.

 5. Know Your Weight and the Right Way to Use it.